IgorTodorovskiIBM/blog/_posts/2025-08-22-agentic-ai.md

 As a developer in the [zopen community](https://zopen.community/), I’m always looking for ways to streamline my workflow on z/OS.
 With the rise of agentic AI, I started wondering if I could “agentify” my z/OS workflow.

 Imagine being able to use natural language to automate tasks with familiar tools.
-For example, what if I could simply ask: **“Show me all of the installed zopen packages”** or **“Install everything I need for web development”**, and have the AI use the zopen package manager to carry it out?
+For example, what if I could simply ask: **“Show me all of the installed zopen packages that are outdated”** or **“Install everything I need for web development”**, and have the AI use the zopen package manager to carry out the task?

 Thanks to Large Language Models (LLMs) and the Model Context Protocol (MCP), this is now possible on z/OS!